niladri2002/Backend-Implementation-of-Social-Media-with-Database/README.md

 ## Documentation for Backend

+### Introduction
+This documentation provides an overview of the backend functionality for the NodeJs application.
+The backend is designed to handle user authentication, post creation, retrieval, commenting, and user profile management.
+MongoDB is used for data storage, and the application exposes RESTful APIs to interact with the frontend.

+### Authentication and Session Management
+The backend employs user authentication using JWT (JSON Web Tokens) and session management for user sessions.
+When a user logs in, a JWT is generated and stored in the session.
+This token is used to authenticate subsequent requests, ensuring secure access to user-specific resources.

+### MongoDB Integration
+MongoDB serves as the primary database for the application.
+It is used to store user information, posts, and comments.
+The integration allows for efficient retrieval and manipulation of data.

+### CRUD Operations
+The backend supports CRUD operations for user profiles, posts, and comments.
+This includes creating new user accounts, logging in, creating posts, retrieving posts, adding comments, updating user profiles, and checking the existence of a user.

+# API's Documentation

 ## 1. Connection to MongoDB
 * Endpoint: Not applicable (runs when the server starts).
 * Purpose: Establish a connection to the MongoDB database.